 Kitchens come in all shapes and sizes, but it’s the shape that determines how well your kitchen works for you.
 A good place to start is with your zoning priorities.
 Do you want an area for casual entertaining?
 A place to supervise kids’ homework while you cook?
 Plenty of storage?
 Efficient cleaning up space?

-Our friendly Kitchen Craftsmen team have all the answers and helpful advice, like how to play your sink-cooktop-fridge work triangle.
+Our friendly Kitchen Craftsmen team have all the answers and helpful advice, like how to set up your sink-cooktop-fridge work triangle.
 Pop in and chat to them, and consider which of these common shapes may be best for your beautiful new kitchen.

 This makes use of three walls or cabinet sections, giving you substantial storage space.
 The U-shape is great for families who spend time together in the kitchen.
 It works well as a separate area, or within an open plan design.
 You’ll have a good deal of benchtop space, and often a convenient breakfast bar too.